 February 20, 2017 § Leave a comment

-Worst of all, I know if I’m called, I’ll go.
+Worst of all, I know that if I’m called, I’ll go.

 The Moon is Blue closes in Roanoke Thanksgiving weekend, and I drive home to report for my physical, stopping off to talk things over with my fiancee.
 If I’m drafted, will she wait?
 What if I come back crippled and maimed?
 (The thought that I might not come back at all never seriously enters my mind; I’m that naive!)
 What if we get married now?
 If we’re married, I’m exempt.
 We decide to set a date, and I continue home.